 What needs to happen is a bit of education.
-People need to learn and gain a deep understanding of the definition of patience.
+We need gain a deep understanding of the definition of patience.

 The Wikipedia definition of patience is “the state of endurance under difficult circumstances, which can mean persevering in the face of delay or provocation without acting on annoyance/anger in a negative way; or exhibiting forbearance when under strain, especially when faced with longer-term difficulties.”

 The Islamic definition includes all of this along with forbearance, perseverance, determination, fortitude, constancy , steadfastness, and restraint of ones self to that which is dictated by divine law.
+All of which are virtues that we must turn into actions.
 Breaking the definition down even more: